Package 'geotargets'

 preserve_metadata

 character.
 When "drop" (default), any auxiliary files that would be written by terra::writeRaster() containing raster metadata such as units and datetimes are lost (note that this does not include layer names set with names() <-).
 When "zip", these metadata are retained by archiving all written files as a zip file upon writing and unzipping them upon reading.
 This adds extra overhead and will slow pipelines.
+Also note metadata may be impacted by different versions of GDAL and different drivers.
+If you have an issue with retaining metadata for your setup, please file an issue at https://github.com/njtierney/geotargets/issues/ and we will try and get this working for you.
+Also note that you can specify this option inside geotargets_option_set() if you want to set this for the entire pipeline.

 ...